Aaron F. Brantly

 - Best Paper 2011 Intelligence Studies Section, International Studies Association

 Brantly, Aaron and Damien Van Puyvelde.
-Cybersecurity: An Introduction New York: Polity Press [Forthcoming]
+Cybersecurity: An Introduction.
+New York: Polity Press, 2018.

 Brantly, Aaron Franklin.
-2016.
 The Decision to Attack Military and Intelligence Cyber Decision-Making.
-Athens, GA: University of Georgia Press.
+Athens, GA: University of Georgia Press, 2016.

 Van Puyvelde, Damien, and Aaron Franklin Brantly.
-2017.
-US national cybersecurity: international politics, concepts and organization.
-New York: Routledge.
+U.S. National Cybersecurity: International Politics, Concepts and Organization.
+New York: Routledge, 2017.

 - OSD Minerva R-DEF [2017-2018] – The Cyber Deterrence Problem